Current Advice on Parasite Control:

 - The ear canal epithelium becomes hyperkeratotitc and hyperplastic. with dramatic hyperplasia of the ceruminous and sebaceous glands.
 There is a marked increase in mast cells and macrophages, and the venules become dilated.
 Animals developed IgE levels to the infestation about two weeks after becoming infested.

 - Mites in the ear may be observed with an otoscope or on swabs of the ear canal.

-- Cats can be treated with approved products of ivermectin (Acarexx) or milbemycin (Milbemite) that are formulated for application to the ear canal.
+- Labeled products for cats include topically applied moxidectin/imidacloprid and selamectin.
+Cats may also be treated with labeled products containing ivermectin or milbemycin that are formulated for direct application to the ear canal.

 - Cleaning of the ear canal is always recommended.

 - When secondary infections with bacteria or fungi are suspected, these conditions should also be treated.

 - Routine, monthly treatment with topical moxidectin/imidacloprid or selamectin should prevent ear mite infestations in both dogs and cats.